 These boss encounters are absolutely a highlight of the game experience; building very much on the good work MegaTagmension did with its large monsters, Cyberdimension Neptunia’s boss fights are challenging and interesting to take part in, particularly when you see how differently the fights unfold from the perspective of different character types.

-The boss fights in particular emphasise some of the important aspects of the combat that could otherwise easily be glossed over, in particular the use of blocking, parrying and dodging.
+The boss fights emphasise some of the important aspects of the combat that could otherwise easily be glossed over, most notably the use of blocking, parrying and dodging.
 Rather than this being taken care of automatically based on your stats as in a more conventional RPG (or something like Final Fantasy XIV, which straddles that line between action RPG and traditional turn-based mechanics), you’re expected to actively block and dodge using the shoulder buttons on the controller, with a parry being accomplished by hitting the block button as an enemy attack hits.

 The parry has a certain degree of leniency to it in terms of the timing window required to pull it off successfully, and this helps make it a lot more accessible than many other Japanese action games that demand extreme precision.
 The nice thing about it is that the exact implementation of it varies according to character, though it usually involves counterattacking somehow.
 Neptune’s parry, for example, sees her backstep to avoid an attack before charging right back in to strike; Ram, by contrast, who is playing a ninja in the game rather than the mage she is in “reality”, backflips out of the way and attacks from a distance, necessitating closing the gap between her and her enemy manually after a successful parry.